Knowledge graphSettings

 Interview articulation

-Defend why a specific cloud stack supports both growth and compliance requirements.
+Defend why a chosen cloud platform supports both load growth and regulatory alignment.

 Trade-off framing